Basic Usage

 The factory function receives a special deps argument that provides access to all declared dependencies via destructuring.
 The properties

-suppliers: [$config, $database]
+services: [$config, $database]

 factory: (deps) => {